 This restaurant has a minimalist Scandi-style and a very welcoming atmosphere.
-You can choose to sit in a cosy booth for a more private dining experience, or grab a stool on the long communal table.
+You can sit in a cosy booth for a more private dining experience, or grab a stool on the long communal table.

 Each seating area has a gas BBQ where the meat is cooked in front of you.
 You can order from a set menu or choose your own items, including a range of tasty side dishes and salads.

-The chicken thigh marinated in soy sauce is particularly good, as is the vegetable broth that is packed with mushrooms.
-Zucchini, potato and tofu.
+The chicken thigh marinated in soy sauce is particularly good, as is the vegetable broth that is packed with mushrooms, zucchini, potato and tofu.
 Mrs Kim’s is so popular that another two branches have opened up in Melbourne.

 Yeonga gives you just what you want from a Korean BBQ restaurant – fresh, tender meat cooked over hot charcoal for a smoky flavour.
 The pork belly with chilli paste is fantastic, but wagyu beef is the real star of the show.

 They also do an outstanding bibimbap.
 The menu is very user friendly and great for people who aren’t yet experienced with Korean BBQ food.
 There is even an excellent dumpling and mushroom hotpot for vegan diners.